teifip/gke-demo/README.md

 ![block diagram](./docs/images/diagram.png)

 The system is designed to work with a single Nest account and does not have any scalability, reliability or performance requirement.
-All the components could be easily packed on a single physical or virtual machine.
+All the components could be easily packed in a single physical or virtual machine.
 The choice to use [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) is merely dictated by the intent to illustrate some of its features.

 In order to complete the demo you need both a Nest [developer account](https://developers.nest.com/) and a Google Cloud Platform [account](https://cloud.google.com/).
 The work is broken down in the following steps:
 1. [Create the cluster](./docs/cluster.md)